Deni Avdija was handed an odd rookie year with the Wizards. He’s trying to make the most of it.

-But Brooks had a lesson for his young wing player: don’t let wins and stat lines determine your happiness.
+But Brooks had a lesson for his young wing player: Don’t let wins and stat lines determine your happiness.

 “I said, ‘Deni, I like to see you smile.’
 He says, ‘Coach, I’m having fun!’ ” Brooks said.
-“I said well, that’s the point of the game.
+“I said: ‘Well, that’s the point of the game.
 Have fun every night.
-Fun should not be predicated on making a shot or missing a shot, because if that’s the case, then, if you’re a great shooter, you’re only going to have fun every other shot.”
+Fun should not be predicated on making a shot or missing a shot because if that’s the case, then, if you’re a great shooter, you’re only going to have fun every other shot.’ ”

 Brooks’s sage words were part of a bigger message he’s trying to instill in Avdija as the forward looks to make the most of his first year on a Wizards team that sits three games out of the play-in tournament following a 110-107 win at Golden State on Friday night.
 Whether Avdija turned in a substandard shooting performance, as he did Friday when he scored two points; earned a double-double in garbage time, as he did against Detroit on April 1; or poured in 16 points in the game against Orlando, no minutes are wasted minutes.